 How To Clean & Maintain A Velux Window

 To increase the longevity of your VELUX roof windows and keep them in good condition, you need to make sure that they are properly cleaned and maintained.
 In this guide we will share some of the ways you can ensure that you are achieving the best performance out of your VELUX windows.
-We will describe how to clean your VELUX windows as well as how to maintain or replace the air filter, flap foam and pivot hinge springs.
-We will also explain how to repair damage to your VELUX white painted roof windows and discuss some useful general maintenance tips.

-Cleaning the Window Panel
+Cleaning the window glazing

-To clean the outer window pane, simply rotate the sash 180 degrees (See Fig. 1) and secure it in position by sliding the barrel bolt into the bushing at the bottom of the side frame (See Fig 2).
+To clean the outer window glazing/panel, simply rotate the sash 180 degrees (See Fig. 1) and secure it in position by sliding the barrel bolt into the bushing at the bottom of the side frame (See Fig 2).
 This is an excellent safety feature that ensures hands-free cleaning.
 You can then proceed to clean the window using a soft, clean, lint-free cloth/chamois, leather/non-abrasive sponge or a clean, non-metal window squeegee.
-While clean water will normally be sufficient for cleaning the pane you can also use a small amount of ordinary, non-abrasive household cleaner.

 Fig 1